Aranzi Aronzo

 Aranzi Aronzo is a publisher of Japanese-styled crafts books.
 The company is run by Mrs. Saito and Ms. Yomura, and they say that their catch phrase is "cute, strange, cool, silly, a little bit horrible, stupid and comfortable ARANZI ARONZO".
 The company has created several stores, books, exhibitions, and advertisements and in 2007, some of the books were published in North America by Vertical Inc.

-The style of Aranzi Aronzo has been described as kawaii, meaning Japanese cute; using expressive mascots, Aranzi Aronzo has effectively created a colorful cast of characters featured in the books.
-The Aranzi Aronzo characters have been also put on t-shirts, notebooks, and postcards, to name a few things.
+The style of Aranzi Aronzo has been described as kawaii, meaning cute in Japanese; using expressive mascots, Aranzi Aronzo has effectively created a colorful cast of characters featured in the books.
+The Aranzi Aronzo characters have also been put on t-shirts, notebooks, and postcards, to name a few things.

 Books

 Aranzi Aronzo has produced several books containing images of their projects in often humorous situations, some of which have been released in North America.

 The Cute Book

 One of the first books to be released in English, The Cute Book was released in hardcover in February 2007.
 It features dozens of patterns and instructions for making Aranzi Aronzo style crafts.
-Several characters like The Bad Guy, Pinkie, sprite-kin, sprite, lizard, monkey, usagi, warumono and Grey Kitty appear in the book and can be made from patterns with felt.
+Several characters like Bad Guy, Pinkie, Spritekin, Sprite, Lizard, Monkey, White Rabbit and Brown Bunny, and White, Striped and Black Cat appear in the book and can be made from patterns with felt.